wso2/docs-choreo-dev/en/docs/develop-components/develop-a-web-application.md

     ```
 Now you can deploy your component.

-4. When you deploy your component to Choreo, create a config file mount at the specified path in each environment (where your index.html expects the config.js file as in this example).
+5. When you deploy your component to Choreo, create a config file mount with the specified filename (config.js as index.html expects the config.js file in this example).
 [https://wso2.com/choreo/docs/devops-and-ci-cd/manage-configurations-and-secrets/#apply-a-file-mount-to-your-container](https://wso2.com/choreo/docs/devops-and-ci-cd/manage-configurations-and-secrets/#apply-a-file-mount-to-your-container).

 ## Limitations